-You don’t want to be the company that’s “last to know” in your industry, always late to the game and trying to mimic or catch up to what your competitors have already done.
-Your employees are the ones who help you stay ahead of the curve, and you empower them to do that through purposeful career development.
+You don’t want to be the “last to know” company in your industry, always late to the game and trying to mimic or catch up to what your competitors have already done.
+Your employees are the ones who help you stay ahead of the curve, and you empower them to do that through purposeful personal development.

 Achieve organizational goals

 What do best-in-class companies have that other lower-performing firms lack?
 The smartest, most productive, most innovative employees, for one thing.
 More knowledgeable workers lead to stronger business outcomes like profitability and bigger market share.

 Employees know that they need to sharpen their skills to compete in a modern, global job market.
 In a recent survey, 40% of workers said they worry their skills will become outdated because of technological advancements, and 52% said they are easily replaceable thanks to tools like automation, robots, and AI.
 Equipping your workers with cutting-edge skills helps them–and your company–stay relevant and competitive while letting them know you’re invested in their future with the organization.

 It’s increasingly important for employees to have a job and do something meaningful with their lives.
 Continuous learning challenges and engages the brain, which creates a positive response.
 Thus, professional development opportunities are an enticing aspect to job seekers, while greater job satisfaction from continued learning prompts employees to stay at their jobs longer.

 Continuous learning in the workplace can be formal or informal, structured or unstructured.
 A continuous learning experience may take place for a fixed amount of time, or it may build over the course of the employee’s tenure with a company.

 Here are just a few examples of what continuous learning might look like in a professional setting:

 - Taking a formal, structured course with a defined curriculum, like a six-week leadership training program